 - Reality Has No Subtitles: No in-game translations are provided for the Portuguese and Hindi lyrics present in Brazil and Jeevan.

 - The Love features two helmets clearly based off of the Daft Punk duo Guy-Manuel and Thomas.
 Fitting, since it's a French house based version.

 - Wekiddy contains a slew of references to 90's culture, with one character looking like a Furby and another designed after a Gundam robot.

 - Video Game Remake: Alpha is the remake of the original flash game with improved sound and design of the characters and bonuses with some new characters.

-- World Tour: The three versions of the game are inspired from different countries which are Brazil, (Brazil) Japan, (Alive) and India.
-(Jeevan)
+- World Tour: Three versions of the game take inspiration from different countries: Brazil (Brazil), Japan (Alive) and India (Jeevan).